muratk5n/thirdwave/en/README.md

 ---

-Still, NH3 on its own is still useful as energy vector, it can be combusted in a turbine (Japan Mitsubishi has the tech), used for carrier for other kinds of fuel-cells.
+NH3 is still useful as energy vector, it can be combusted in a turbine (Japan Mitsubishi has the tech), used for carrier for other kinds of fuel-cells.

 ---